12.1 Eligibility - Adoption Assistance Payments, Medicaid & Non-Recurring | CWS

 Aid to Families with Dependent Children is a program administered and funded by federal and state governments to provide financial assistance to needy families.
 The AFDC program was in effect from 1935 to 1996.
 This cash benefit is often referred to simply as "welfare."
 AFDC was replaced by Temporary Assistance for Needy Children (TANF).
 TANF provides assistance and work opportunities to needy families.

-Child care institutions provide care, supervision and oversight in a residential setting, including neighborhood-based group homes, campus-based arrangements and self-contained facilities.
+Child caring institutions provide care, supervision and oversight in a residential setting, including neighborhood-based group homes, campus-based arrangements and self-contained facilities.

 DFCS Involved Transfer of Custody for the Purpose of Adoption